-Everyone’s different right?
-Yes true, but there are a few basics to which you can adhere to ensure that you fit in with your colleagues.
+Everyone’s different but there are a few basics you can follow to ensure you fit in with your colleagues.

-- Punctuality & going home – some companies can be rather unforgiving.
+- Punctuality and going home – some companies can be rather unforgiving.
 If your colleagues are at their desk and working by 9am sharp, make sure you are too.
 Perhaps they only nip out for a quick lunch and stay on past their contracted hours, take note.
-Remember you’re there to impress so adapt to their way.
+Remember you’re there to impress, so adapt.